highbyte/dotnet-6502/doc/SCRIPTING.md

 # Overview

-The Avalonia Desktop application supports Lua scripting for automating emulator interaction, monitoring CPU/memory state, and controlling the emulator at runtime.
+The emulator supports Lua scripting for automating emulator interaction, monitoring CPU/memory state, and controlling the emulator at runtime.
 Scripts are loaded from a configurable directory and executed as coroutines alongside the emulator's frame loop.
+Scripting is currently wired in the Avalonia Desktop host application; the architecture supports extension to other host applications (SilkNet, SadConsole) without changes to the scripting core.

 Two scripting styles are supported and can be combined within a single script: